 Guest blogging and Backlinks

-Guest blogging is contributing a piece content to another blog or website in order to build relationships, authority, and links.
+Guest blogging is contributing a piece of content to another blog or website in order to build relationships, authority, and links.
 It gets you the exposure of their audience and you can build a backlink to your website.

 It’s a win-win situation for both the websites but make sure the quality of a website is good and refrain from posting duplicate content from your website.
 A low-quality website backlink and duplicate content can harm your SEO efforts badly.